Jerel McNeal: 2018–19 season

 On November 2, 2018, McNeal returned to Hapoel Tel Aviv for the 2018–19 season.
 On April 12, 2019, McNeal participated in the 2019 Israeli League All-Star game.
 McNeal helped Hapoel reach the 2019 Israeli League Playoffs, where they eventually were eliminated by Maccabi Tel Aviv in the Quarterfinals.

 2019–20 season

 On September 6, 2019, McNeal signed a one-year deal with Ironi Nahariya, joining his former head coach Danny Franco and teammate Tony Gaffney.
 On October 28, 2019, McNeal recorded a season-high 27 points, shooting 9-of-13 from the field, along with eight rebounds and two assists in an 86–84 win over his former team Hapoel Tel Aviv.

 The Basketball Tournament

-Jerel McNeal played for the Golden Eagles in the 2018 edition of The Basketball Tournament.
-In five games, he averaged 13.4 points, 5 rebounds, and 2.4 steals per game all while shooting an impressive 53 percent from the field.
+McNeal played for the Golden Eagles in the 2018 edition of The Basketball Tournament.
+In five games, he averaged 13.4 points, 5 rebounds, and 2.4 steals per game while shooting 53 percent from the field.
 The Golden Eagles reached the semi-finals before falling to Overseas Elite.